Students in lecture in 1310 Sterling Hall

 Celebrating Commencement

-Spring commencement is scheduled for Saturday, May 13, 2023 at Noon.
+Spring commencement is scheduled for Saturday, May 11, 2024 at 12pm.
 Find details at the link below.